July 13 – 20, 2019 – Volunteer dates including travel

 The Baltimore and Dakota Presbytery participants have many opportunities for fellowship during the week.
 We are still working on finalizing these opportunities for the Sisseton camp, but other Baltimore Dakota Learning camps have participated in an inter-generational kickball game followed by a pizza dinner or a movie night and sleep over.
 There are many churches in the area who will participate in the camp, including Iyakaptapi, Buffalo Lake, Long Hollow, and Lake Traverse.
 We will worship at one of these churches Sunday morning.

 Sisseton offers a family experience where entire families are invited to participate as either campers or volunteers.
 We are seeking 20 volunteers and 10 campers for the SFLC camp.
 Volunteers will be comprised of a mixture of middle, high school and college students, parents, and other adults of all ages.
 Camp staff must have completed one year of middle school (6th grade) by the end of the school year.

 Some background with children is helpful as camp staff members need to be comfortable around children and interested in forming relationships with the campers and their families.

 Mandatory staff training is provided so that all staff members will feel prepared for a successful learning camp week.
 The training will include mandatory child protection training, mandatory cultural sensitivity training, staff building experiences, and information regarding the camp.

-Volunteers stay at Tiospa Zina Tribal School or at the Holiday Motel.
+Volunteers stay at Tiospa Zina Tribal School or at a local motel.
 In general, family units and teens are expected to stay at Tiospa Zina.

 Opportunities for Learning, Travel, and Fun